srmnikhil/pwlanding/README.md

 This repository contains the landing page for **PW**.
 It is a simple, responsive static site built to present the product, capture user interest, and provide key information at a glance.

+> ⚠️ **Note:** This project is created **only for learning and UI practice purposes**.
+> It does not represent an official PW product or service and has no backend or business functionality.

 ## 🚀 Features

 - Clean and modern UI